lesleyrs/Client3/README.md

 Features:
 - should run on any 32 bit system with 64 MB of RAM (preferably higher due to some small memory leaks for now)
 - webassembly build to avoid javascript code being optimized out by the browser.
-- optional config.ini file to change client behaviour, see [config.ini.example](config.ini.example) for options. (empty sets defaults)
+- optional config.ini file to change client behaviour, see [config.ini.example](config.ini.example) for options.
+To avoid passing command line arguments each time you can create an empty config.ini.

 ## disclaimer
 You can choose to let Emscripten embed your config.ini file into the .data file, DO NOT share/host it with your username or password in it!
 TODO fetch it at runtime to avoid accidental leaks?